Player Frequently Asked Questions

 Yes.
 We have other FAQs:

-All characters, irrespective of gender, are equally capable and equally bad-ass.
+All characters, irrespective of gender, are equally capable and bad-ass.
 Like working with a team in real life, each character brings something to the table to benefit the entire adventuring party.

 So as you learn the game, you'll actually find that D&D is genderless game, and gender just does not come up as part of the game itself.
 But it can as part of the story, and that's OK too.